LostInCompilation/PrettyOTA/README.md

 Authentication is disabled by default if you don't pass any values to `username` and `password` inside `Begin()`.

-### OTA upload directly inside PlatformIO or ArduinoIDE
+### OTA upload directly inside PlatformIO or ArduinoIDE <div id="ota-upload-directly-inside-platformio-or-arduinoide"/>

 If you don't want to use the web interface of PrettyOTA, you can directly upload the firmware via OTA using PlatformIO or ArduinoIDE.